-For this reason, we would like to encourage you in your best interest to take all the necessary steps by autumn 2020.
+For this reason, we would like to encourage you in your best interest to take all the necessary steps by the end of 2020.
 Otherwise, you will not be able to offer credit card payments in your online shop to customers from the European Economic Area from 2021 on.

 1. Adaptation of the necessary transaction parameters